HalloCoding/100-days-of-code/r1-log.md

 At the moment I'm not at home so I finsished [JSforCats](http://jsforcats.com) today.
 The site included the most basics I already knew but it was great to read.

 ⌚ 1hr

+### R1D4

+I started with the book [Eloquent Javascript](https://eloquentjavascript.net) and it's amazing.
+Beside that I tried to start the Challenge from Wes Bos, [Javascript30](https://javascript30.com).
+After some minutes I realized that I'm not that far and should go back to the basics.
+So I read some more pages in the book.

+⌚ 2hrs

+### R1D5